-Health ministry calls urgent meeting of key group after new strain of Covid-19 found in UK
+Health ministry calls urgent meeting after mutant coronavirus spreads rapidly in UK

 New Delhi, Dec 20: The Union health ministry on Sunday called an urgent meeting of its Joint Monitoring Group (JMG) after a new strain of the coronavirus disease (Covid-19) surfaced in the United Kingdom, news agency PTI reported.